What to do

 For the sake of the environment and to avoid parking problems, take advantage of Banff's public transit options:

-1. Roam Public Transit services the Town of Banff and popular Banff Attractions.
+1. Roam Public Transit services the Town of Banff and popular Banff Attractions (roamtransit.com).
 The hybrid Roam buses cover several routes including:

-2. A Parks Canada shuttle service operates daily from May 18 to October 8, 2019 between the Banff Train Station and Lake Louise (Samson Mall).
+2. A Parks Canada shuttle service operates daily from mid-May to early October between the Town of Banff and Lake Louise (Samson Mall).
 Personal vehicle access is prohibited to Moraine Lake in 2023.
 Shuttle service only.
 You must reserve : reservation.pc.gc.ca

 Where to eat

 Wild Flour Banff’s Artisan Bakery Café ($-$$)

 This bustling bakery is a favourite gathering spot for locals and visitors alike.
 Open for breakfast and lunch, it offers excellent value for money.
 Customers come for the artisan bread, freshly-baked pastries and organic, local, healthy, and nourishing food.
 For breakfast, try the breakfast frittata sandwich or the housemade granola with a great cup of coffee.
 At lunch, a tantalizing array of fresh soups, salads and sandwiches will make your mouth water.

 Open daily from 7 am to 4 pm.

 The Bear Street Tavern ($$-$$$)

 The Bear Street Tavern may not offer the best service, but it certainly has the best pizza in town.
 Also serves soups, salads and sandwiches: there's something for everyone!